abinnquist/fNIRSpreProcessing/README.md

      - Example: preprocessingfNIRS('IPC', 1, 1, 3, 2) <- for a dyadic study, with multiple scans, PCA selected as motion correction, and 2 accelerometers.

 1. Dataprefix string: prefix of every folder name that should be considered a data folder (e.g., MIN for MIN_101, MIN_102, etc.)
-2. Hyperscanning marker: 1 = hyperscanning, 0 = single subject
+2. Hyperscanning marker: 1=hyperscanning, 0=single subject
-3. Multiscan marker: 1 = multiple scans per participant, 0 = single scan
+3. Multiscan marker: 1=multiple scans per participant, 0=single scan
-4. Preferred Motion correction: 1 = baseline volatility, 1 = baseline volatility, 2 = PCFilter, 3 = PCA by channel, 4=CBSI, 5=Wavelet, 6=None
+4. Preferred Motion correction: 1=baseline volatility, 1=baseline volatility, 2=PCFilter, 3=PCA by channel, 4=CBSI, 5=Wavelet, 6=None
-5. Number of Auxiliary: If you have 2 acceloromters or 1 pulse oximeter
+5. Number of Auxiliary: If you have 2 acceleromters or 1 pulse oximeter

 - No output arguments, but saves a .mat file of z-scored and non z-scored oxy, deoxy, and totaloxy matrices into a new folder called PreProcessedFiles
 (timepoint x channel).
 Also saves variables that would go into the .nirs format like t and s.

-- Requirements: besides dependencies installed, data must be in the following structure: MAIN_DIRECTORY/GROUP/SUBJECT/SCAN/raw files.
-Omit Group or Scan level if the data is not hyperscanning or not multiscan, respectively.
-All files must be together in each raw file folder.
-***All subjects and scans must start with a study-specific prefix***

 # Known Difficulties
 1. Since this is still being worked on, here are some known issues that might pop up and how to fix them right now: